gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

    * The 'k' parameter includes the OSCORE Master Secret.

-   * The 'exp' parameter specifies when the OSCORE Master Secret expires.
+   * The 'exp' parameter specifies when the OSCORE Security Context derived from these parameters expires.

    * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.